-Whether you’re a recruiter who specializes in a certain niche industry or are a generalist who fills positions across multiple sectors, everyone can agree that each job opening requires the right fit.
+Whether you’re a recruiter who specializes in a certain niche industry or is a generalist who fills positions across multiple sectors, everyone can agree that each job opening requires the right fit.

 If you’re looking to attract skilled tradespeople to a technical job, you might choose different content, and a different tone, that you would if you were appealing to Millennials looking to get into entry-level finance jobs.

 A piece of content, let’s say it’s a series of blog posts on your website, can speak to whichever group of people you want it to.